 If you think York is pretty, wait until you see it at winter time!
 York Christmas Market - also known as St Nicholas Fair - welcomed over one million visitors last year and returns this winter to bring some festive cheer to York’s quaint medieval streets.
 The main attraction will be on Parliament Street, where most chalets selling artisanal gifts and food will be located.
 However, there are events taking place all over the city; from the Yuletide Village at the Shambles to the live carol performances at St Sampson’s Square and festive mini golf at the Spark:York communal space.

-Getting there: York station is the city’s principal railway station.
-The Christmas market is a 13-minute walk from the station.
-Walk through Memorial Gardens and cross the River Ouse on Station Road.
-The super-fast Azuma train from London Kings Cross reaches York in under two hours.
+Getting there: York station is the city’s principal railway station and LNER's super-fast Azuma train from London Kings Cross can get you there in under two hours.
+Once you arrive, the Christmas market is a just 13-minute walk from the station.
+Walk through the Memorial Gardens and cross the River Ouse on Station Road.

 5. Winter Wonderland, London

 The final market, but by no means least - is none other than Hyde Park's Winter Wonderland.
 Jam-apcked with attractions, live entertainment, a traditional Christmas market filled with gifts, decorations and food stalls and ice-staking, Winter Wonderland has it all.
 Families can pay a visit to Santa Land, with festive rides the kids will love and of course Santa himself at home in his grotto.